 Her vocal popularity landed her a contract with the Hilton Corporation and at age 17.
 Returning to California, she was then sent to Las Vegas to work with the "Fiascos" at the International Hilton and then at the Flamingo Hotel.
 From there she was hired by Bill Medley of the Righteous Brothers as a background vocalist for his Las Vegas shows.
 She was surrounded by high-profile performers like Dizzy Gillespie, B.B.
 King, Glen Campbell, and the king himself, Elvis, to name a few.
 Back stage was a plethora of mega talent.
 She ended up living in Las Vegas for 10 years where her agent booked her in Lake Tahoe, Reno, New York, Atlanta, Alabama and many others states.
 Again returning to Northern California she fronted her own bands "Sweetwater" and "Fahrenheit."

 Deborah has been on various musical recording projects throughout the years, including a Jazz album in the 80's produced by Bill Cosby which many performers such as Ray Parker Jr. took part in.
 She is a part of Burt Brion's recording project and continues to enjoy live performances.
 Gospel played a major part of Deborah's musical loves including holding the lead in choirs to solo parts in various venues.

 Deborah says, "Everything I do in life leads me back to my music.
-If we all spent time doing what we love we would all be happier people, with the ability to give that love out to others."
-"Good music has nothing to do with the style; good music is the kind of music that hits you in the heart, mind and soul!”
-"Singing is more than a talent; it's more like a reason for being, a spiritual force and guiding passion of your life," this demonstrates the way Deborah Flores delivers a song.
-From a beautiful emotional ballad to a passionate high energy R&B Funk melody, she gives her all to the audience."
+If we all spent time doing what we love we would all be happier people, with the ability to give that love out to others.
+I can effortlessly speak 'love' through my music.
+Good music has nothing to do with the style or genre.
+Good music is the kind of music that hits you in the heart, mind and soul!
+Singing is more than a talent; it's a reason for being, a spiritual force and guiding passion of my life."